enricodeleo/aquasdk/README.md

 The generated SDK includes the following features:

-- **Waterline-like Syntax**: Chainable query methods for interacting with your API, similar to Sails.js/Waterline ORM.
+- **Waterline-like Syntax**: Chainable query methods for interacting with your API, similar to Sails.js/Waterline.
+Brings ORM-style chaining (`.find()`, `.limit()`, `.sort()`) to REST API calls, making client-side code more expressive.
-- **Automatic Model Generation**: Automatically generates model classes based on your OpenAPI schema.
+- **OpenAPI-Driven Development**: Automates SDK generation from specs, reducing human error and ensuring alignment with API contracts.
 - **Promise-based API**: All API calls return promises, making them compatible with `async/await`.
 - **Comprehensive Error Handling**: Includes detailed and meaningful error messages.
-- **Support for Associations**: Works with relationships between models (like `findOne` and `findMany`).
+- **Support for Associations**: Handling relationships via `.populate()` (if implemented) would mirror Waterline's eager-loading, a standout feature for nested resources.

 ---